UBC-MDS/DSCI_522_group27/doc/white_wine_predict_report.md

 Hyperparameters `n_estimators` and `max_depth` were optimized via random search while all other hyperparameters used the default sklearn `RandomForestRegressor` values.
-The data was processed using the pandas package and EDA was performed using the pandas-profiling package
-\[@reback2020pandas\] \[@pandasprofiling2019\].
-This document was
-compiled using an R document file with scripts run using the docopt package (R Core Team 2019), (de Jonge 2020).
+The data was processed using the pandas package and EDA was performed using the pandas-profiling package (team 2020) (Brugman 2019).
+This document was compiled using an R document file with scripts run using the docopt package (R Core Team 2019), (de Jonge 2020).
 Tables were stored using feather files (with dependency on arrow) and displayed using knitr’s kable function (Wickham 2019), (François et al. 2020), (Xie 2020).

 # **Results & Discussion**